-What does Cambridge English: First for Schools involve?
+What does Cambridge English: First involve?

-Cambridge English: First for Schools is for learners who have an upper-intermediate level of English, at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-It is taken internationally and thousands of colleges and universities around the world, as well as employers, recognise it as proof that you can use spoken and written English for study, work and life.

-Cambridge English Language Assessment carries out extensive research to make sure that you get the fairest, most accurate result, and that the exam is relevant to the different ways that you may need to use English.
-The test includes exactly the same tasks and question types as Cambridge English: First.
-The only difference is that Cambridge English: First for Schools uses topics that are of interest to candidates who are at school.
+Cambridge English: First is for learners who have an upper-intermediate level of English, at Level B2 of the Common European Framework of Reference for Languages (CEFR).
+It is recognised all around the world by thousands of employers, as well as colleges and universities, as proof that you can use everyday written and spoken English for work or study purposes.
+Cambridge English Language Assessment carries out extensive research to make sure that you get the fairest, most accurate result, and that the exam is relevant to the range of uses that you may need.